sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-create-app.md

 1. Select the **Public Safety** application template.
 This template includes device templates for all devices used in the tutorial.
 The template also provides an operator dashboard for monitoring the video.

 1. Optionally, choose a friendly **Application name**.
-This application is based on a fictional retail store named Contoso.
-The tutorial uses the **Application name** *Contoso video analytics*.
+This application is based on a fictional retail store named Northwind Traders.
+The tutorial uses the **Application name** *Northwind Traders video analytics*.

     > [!NOTE]
     > If you use a friendly **Application name**, you still must use a unique value for the application **URL**.

     <!-- Given that you need a subscription for AMS, is it worth mentioning the free trial? -->
-1. If you have an Azure subscription, enter your **Directory**, **Azure subscription**, and **Location**.
+1. If you have an Azure subscription, select your **Directory**, **Azure subscription**, and **United States** as the **Location**.
 If you don't have a subscription, you can enable **7-day free trial** and complete the required contact information.
 This tutorial uses three devices - two cameras and an IoT Edge device - so if you don't use the free trial you will be billed for usage.

     For more information about directories, subscriptions, and locations, see the [create an application quickstart](../core/quick-deploy-iot-central.md).